BANGAUTOGLASS

 Collision coverage, on the other hand, applies when the damage results from your vehicle striking another object or vehicle.
 A regulator failure that causes the glass to drop and crack would more likely be considered a mechanical issue, which may or may not be covered depending on your specific policy.

 The most practical step is to contact your insurance provider to find out what your policy covers and whether your deductible makes a claim worthwhile.
-If you haven't started that process yet, Bang AutoGlass can assist you with understanding the claims process — though the claim itself is filed by you with your insurer, not by us on your behalf.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Next Steps After a Civic Hybrid Side Window Break